abu-abdullah22/abu-abdullah22/README.md

 - 🔭 I’m currently working on some personal projects. <br />
 - 🌱 I’m currently learning Next JS. <br />
 - ⚡ Fun fact: I love philosophical discussions. <br />
+- 🚀 I'm focused on improving my skills to secure a job. <br />
+- 🎯 In my job, I aim to continue improving myself. <br />
+- 💻 My ultimate goal is to learn CS fundamentals in future in depth to become a proficient software engineer in the future. <br />